-When you’re trying to find quality HVAC services, you likely want a technician that knows what they’re doing.
+When you’re trying to find quality HVAC services, you generally want a technician that knows what they’re doing.
 Lots of service companies advertise expert staff, but how can you know for certain?
-One of the most consistent ways to check if an HVAC technician is knowledgeable is by looking for their certifications.
-HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other key aspects of the industry.
+One of the easiest ways to check if an HVAC technician is knowledgeable is by checking their certifications.
+HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other key aspects of the industry.

 There are multiple HVAC certifications available.
-Some are designed around a core body of knowledge professionals should possess, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll compare key details about some of the most common HVAC certifications you’ll find in your search for services.
+Some concentrate on a core body of knowledge professionals should have, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll compare key details about some of the most common HVAC certifications you’ll come across in your search for services.

-The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Other organizations like the ACCA and the federal Environmental Protection Agency collaborate with the NATE program to standardize the certification testing.
-To pass, applicants must reach a minimum score of 70%.
-To maintain NATE certification, technicians must receive additional education or take another exam every two years.
+The North American Technician Excellence certification is the largest program for HVAC competency, with tens of thousands of certified technicians.
+Many organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification exams.
+To pass, applicants must achieve a minimum score of 70%.
+To maintain NATE certification, technicians must receive continuing education or take another exam every two years.

-Total certification is a multiyear process consisting of four separate tests.
-The first two are designed for entry-level technicians while the second set of exams provide full certification along with senior-level status:
+Full certification is a multiyear process consisting of four separate tests.
+The first two are specific for entry-level technicians while the other set of exams provide full certification including senior-level status:

-- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
-The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.
+- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can add onto any education or training already completed.
+The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.

-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics relevant to full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics concerning full NATE certification.

-- Core and Specialty Certification – Once a technician has been in service for two or more years, they can receive NATE certification.
-Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC equipment.
+- Core and Specialty Certification – After a technician has been in service for two or more years, they can be tested for full NATE certification.
+Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC equipment.

 - Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
-Technicians should be certified in two specialty services—one in heating and the other in air conditioning—to be eligible to apply for the senior certificate.
+Technicians have to be certified in two specialty services—one in heating and one in air conditioning—to be eligible for applying for the senior certificate.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
-ASHRAE and its members share research and education about HVAC products with the intent to encourage sustainability, energy efficiency and high indoor air quality.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
+ASHRAE and its members offer research and education about HVAC systems with the intent to encourage sustainability, energy efficiency and high indoor air quality.
 Through their efforts, ASHRAE creates industry standards with federal recognition.
-These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.
+These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-Most of ASHRAE standards are focused on commercial properties and industrial facilities, as they often have the highest rates of energy use.
-They’ll determine how HVAC system design can be improved as well as how equipment should be installed and serviced.
-ASHRAE also researches how the engineering and architectural design of the building itself impacts energy use.
+The majority of ASHRAE standards are relevant to commercial properties and industrial facilities, as they often have the highest rates of energy use.
+They’ll research how HVAC system design can be improved as well as how equipment should be installed and maintained.
+ASHRAE also monitors how the engineering and architectural design of the building itself affects energy use.

-Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization promotes rigorous training and facilitates sessions for participants to attend both on-site and online.
-Contractors wanting accreditation have two programs to select from:
+Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
+This organization calls for rigorous training and facilitates sessions for technicians to attend both on-site and online.
+Contractors looking for accreditation have two programs to select from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment placed in residential properties like homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties like homes and apartments.

 - The New Homes Program: The New Homes track prioritizes designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
 Random audits are performed to make sure members maintain their proficiency.

-Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are distinguished from the NATE certification exams but review similar topics.
-Testing is provided for residential HVAC equipment as well as light commercial heating and cooling.
+Industry Competency Exams are offered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+These are separate from the NATE certification exams but cover similar topics.
+Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
 Separate tests are even available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will review all relevant knowledge instead of specialty sections.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.

-The Environmental Protection Agency provides comprehensive regulations for the HVAC industry.
+The Environmental Protection Agency provides substantial regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the products the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test should be specific to the systems the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement are made up of a wide range of competency tests for varying levels of proficiency in the HVAC industry.
-For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are offered for high school students who have completed qualifying HVAC education programs.
-Additional testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+The HVAC Excellence Certifications of Achievement are made up of a wide range of competency tests for different levels of proficiency in the HVAC industry.
+For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
+Other testing is offered for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.

-When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
-Benefits of choosing certified HVAC technicians include:
+When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
+Benefits of hiring certified HVAC technicians include:

-Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to demonstrate their expertise.
-When you see a service company in Odessa offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.
+Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will earn certifications to demonstrate their expertise.
+When you find a service company in Odessa offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help reduce costs and speed up services: Professionals who devote the time and resources necessary for these certifications often use less time and fewer resources when servicing your equipment.
-Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.
+Can help reduce costs and speed up services: Professionals who spend the time and resources required for these certifications often take up less time and fewer resources when servicing your equipment.
+Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.